Larry Zarra, Artisan Woodturner

 While primarily self-taught, I gained important insights from select references and workshops, and relentless practice on nights and weekends.
 Early instruction on how to turn came from excellent books by Richard Raffan, while ideas on what to turn came from many authors, with Bert Marsh at the top of the list.
 Later on, I greatly benefitted from master-class sessions with David Ellsworth and later, Ray Key.

 For nearly 3 decades, I have participated in numerous juried art shows, shown in many galleries, and demonstrated more than half a dozen times at Southwest Association of Woodturners regional conferences.
-I still greatly enjoy time spent in the workshop.
+I still greatly enjoy time spent in the studio.
 Every piece of wood is unique, offering a new opportunity to create the best possible form within constraints offered by the natural material.

 For most of my woodturning career, I was making shavings nights and weekends, working around a day job and raising a family.